 He used his love of helping the less fortunate to build a successful litigation practice representing accident victims for the past 15 years.
-In the wake of September 11th, 2001 terrorist attacks Boris participated in the Trial Lawyers Care project in providing pro bono representation to a distraught Russian speaking family whose daughter perished in the World Trade Center.
+In the wake of the September 11th, 2001 terrorist attacks, Boris participated in the Trial Lawyers Care project in providing pro bono representation to a distraught Russian-speaking family whose daughter perished in the World Trade Center.

-As the Russian immigrant community became more established, the Zivotov practice expanded to include real estate services for nervous first time home buyers and formation of many fledgling business ventures.
+As the Russian immigrant community became more established, the Zivotov practice expanded to include real estate services for nervous first-time home buyers and the formation of many fledgling business ventures.

 But his first love remains fighting for justice.
-Boris honed his passion while an associate with the well-respected Court Street firm Weinstein, Chayt & Chase, P.C. working closely with his life long mentor and friend, Maurice Chayt, Esq.
-The Zivotov firm has prosecuted many significant personal injury cases, and several of its appeals have resulted in decisions that are still cited as precedent.
+Boris honed his passion while an associate with the well-respected Court Street firm Weinstein, Chayt & Chase, P.C. working closely with his lifelong mentor and friend, Maurice Chayt, Esq.
+The Zivotov firm has prosecuted many significant personal injury cases, and several of its appeals have resulted in decisions that are still cited as precedents.

 In addition to his many professional responsibilities, Boris is an active member of several State and local Bar Associations, including the New York State Bar Association, New York State Trial Lawyers Association, the Brooklyn Bar Association, the Catholic Lawyers Guild of Brooklyn, the United States Supreme Court Bar Association, and, most notably, the Bay Ridge Lawyers Association where, as a member since 1996, he has chaired numerous committees, served as a director and held the offices of Corresponding Secretary, Treasurer, Recording Secretary, Vice President, and President.